E-bike motors and electronics – How does an e-bike work?

 Li-ion battery packs are usually monitored by a battery management system (BMS) that takes care of ensuring long battery life, balancing voltage between different Li-ion cells and protecting the battery from over-charging, over-discharging and over-temperature.

 E-bike motors can be activated in two ways — with a throttle or by pedalling.
-In this chapter, we'll look at their differences.

 A throttle mode e-bike works similarly to motorcycles and scooters — it has a little throttle mounted on the handlebar.
 Think of the throttle as a connector between you and the bicycle electronics.
 When you activate the throttle, it drives power and moves the bike forward, without you needing to pedal.